Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Nicotine has a range of effects on the body, both positive and negative.
 It is most widely known for its addictive properties, but it can also have some beneficial effects.
 Nicotine is thought to have some protective effects against certain neurological disorders, and it can improve cognitive performance in certain tasks.

-Read More: What Works Better Nicotine Gum or Patch?
+Read More: Is Nicotine Gum Safe?

 However, nicotine can also have serious negative effects on health.
 It has been linked to an increased risk of heart disease, cancer, and other health problems.
 In addition, nicotine can be toxic in high doses and can be fatal if ingested in large quantities.